-of employment during their time of enrollment.
-Work not only provides a possible means of income for paying off a school obligation or income for social interaction, and ministry.
+Clearwater Christian College encourages students to consider some form of employment during their time of enrollment.
+Work not only provides a possible means of income for paying off a school obligation or income for personal expenses, but it can also serve as a possible means of exercise. social interaction, and ministry.
 The greater Tampa Bay area provides a number of off-campus employment opportunities due to its retirement population and local tourism.
 Additionally, the College employs its own students to assist in various capacities through two different programs described below.
 Applications for campus work are included in the financial aid packet.
 Clearwater Christian College adheres to the 1986 Immigration Reform Act which requires verification of identity and work eligibility of all workers on their first day of employment.
 Verification is completed by producing either a valid passport or photo identification (driver's license, College ID, etc.) and an original social security card or original birth certificate.
 Participating students can work up to 20 hours per week and earn up to approximately \$900 per semester.
 Students must apply at least 75% of their earnings toward their financial obligation with the College.
 The remainder will be disbursed to the student for personal expenses.
 Students are paid on a biweekly basis.
 Campus work opportunities are considered a privilege, and the students work performance must be satisfactory for continued participation.